-End Option 2

-«#».1 Market Exchange Transaction Part A(08/04/21 Version)
+«#».1 Market Exchange Transaction Part A

 For purposes of this section «#», the following transaction shall be referred to as “Market Exchange Transaction Part A”.

-Consistent with section 4.1 of Exhibit F, «Customer Name» shall provide a delivery schedule to BPA for Market Exchange Transaction Part A. «Customer Name» shall make its Mid-C Resource Over Non-Firm available to BPA at Mid-C or BPA Power consistent with section 4.3.4.1.2 of Exhibit F, and shaped in accordance with section 3.4 of the body of the Agreement.
+Consistent with section 4.1 of Exhibit F, «Customer Name» shall provide a delivery schedule to BPA for Market Exchange Transaction Part A. «Customer Name» shall make its Mid-C Resource Over Non-Firm available to BPA at Mid-C or BPA Power consistent with section 4.3.3.1.2 of Exhibit F, and shaped in accordance with section 3.4 of the body of the Agreement.